-The Substance Abuse and Mental Health Services Administration (SAMHSA) was created by Congress to “reduce the impact of…mental illness on America’s communities”.
-Congress directed it “to target … mental health services to the people most in need”.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) was created by Congress to “reduce the impact of…mental illness on America’s communities.”
+And Congress directed it “to target … mental health services to the people most in need”.
 SAMHSA has failed to do either.

-SAMHSA largely ignores the most significant impacts of mental illness on the communities, specifically violence, incarceration, hospitalization, homlessness and suicide.
-Instead, SAMHSA focuses on metrics like ‘feeling of empowerment' 'hopefullness' and other softer outcomes.
+SAMHSA does not focus on meaningful metrics like reducing rates of violence, incarceration, hospitalization, homelessness and suicide.
+Instead, SAMHSA focuses on soft outcomes like ‘feeling of empowerment’ and ‘hopefulness.’

-SAMHSA also ignores the "people most in need", i.e, the 5-9% NIMH defines as having serious mental illness.
+SAMHSA ignores the 4% of adults with serious mental illness.
 Instead, SAMHSA focuses on “improving mental wellness” for all Americans.
-This leaves the seriously ill underserved.

 SAMHSA supports and funds groups that don’t believe mental illness exists.